Welcome to the Diamond Dove Home Page.

 If the cause of the fighting can be determined and it can be resolved by putting additional seed, clean water, grit, a new cuttlebone, or nesting material in the cage then the fighting will stop immediately.
 In cases where the cause can not be determined or when a high level of anger has developed, I usually let one or both birds out so they can fly around (usually at very high speeds) until they tire themselves sufficient to forget their problem.
 Usually within ten to thirty minutes they will be ready to return to their cage and will cuddle and make up.

 However sometimes the two birds will have to be separated.
-Often we will will leave one, usually the female, in their cage and put the male in a baby cage until night and then return the male just after the lights go out.
+Often we will leave one, usually the female, in their cage and put the male in a baby cage until night and then return the male just after the lights go out.
 They usually will not fight in the dark but they should be watched in the morning.
 Other times separation has been required for several days.

 We had one pair where the male absolutely refused to sit on the nest.
 The female put up with this unusual behavior for two years even though it was obvious that she was unhappy.
 Then in the third year she attacked the male viciously.
 We would put him on the nest but he would just get off and the fighting would begin again.
 So we separated the two for the rest of the day and returned them together at night.
 The next morning the fighting would begin again.
 So they were separated for a longer period of time which ended by being weeks while the female raised their babies on her own.
 The male was returned after the babies had left the parents cage and they made up and mated and the female laid her two eggs.
 And once again the fighting started.
 This went on for two years and finally the female became resigned to the fact that her mate would never sit on the nest and they lived happily (?) ever after.